Mayor Stoney charged high-end hotel stays to city credit card

 Gianni Snidle, a spokesperson for Stoney, said that the mayor was one among others to stay at the St. Regis.

 "Traditionally, mayors from across the country either stay at the Capitol Hilton or the St. Regis hotel to attend the U.S. Conference of Mayors winter meeting in Washington, D.C.
-Alongside other mayors, Mayor Stoney stayed at the hotel across the street from the conference location."
+Alongside other mayors, Mayor Stoney stayed at the hotel across the street from the conference location," said Snidle.

 Staff said that the St. Regis is sometimes booked as an overflow location for the conference, held this year Jan.
 17-20.